ethanmsl/Support-CLI/README.md

 ```zsh
 ln -s ~/.config/zsh/.zshenv ~/.zshenv
 ```
 So in the files you downloaded is a file that will tell the shell (the program the terminal runs) where everything is (in the .config folder, and elsewhere).
 Of course, the computer can't know that without reading the file.
 Catch-22.
-So we're creating a "symlink" that makes that file accessible from it's classic location.
+So we're creating a "symlink" that makes that file accessible from its classic location.
 So the computer will find it, then read it, then find all the rest of our stuff. :)

 ---